 The Chinese government has provided various tax incentives to our subsidiaries in China.
 These incentives include reduced enterprise income tax rates.
 For example, under the PRC Enterprise Income Tax Law which became effective in January 2008 and was amended in February 2017, or the EIT Law, the statutory enterprise income tax rate is 25%.
 The EIT Law permits companies established before March 16, 2007 to continue to enjoy their existing tax incentives, adjusted by certain transitional phase-out rules set forth in the Circular to Implementation of the Transitional Preferential Policies for the Enterprise Income Tax promulgated by the State Council on December 26, 2007, and provides tax incentives, subject to various qualification criteria.
 Pursuant to the circular, the income tax rates for us and our wholly-owned subsidiary established in the Shenzhen Special Economic Zone before March 16, 2007 were 24% for 2011 and are 25% starting from 2012.
 The EIT Law and its implementation rules also permit qualified "high and new technology enterprises," or HNTEs, to enjoy a preferential enterprise income tax rate of 15% upon filing with relevant tax authorities.
 The qualification as a HNTE generally has a valid term of three years and the renewal of such qualification is subject to review by the relevant authorities in China.
 Shenzhen Xunlei, our variable interest entity, Shenzhen Wangwenhua, a subsidiary of Shenzhen Xunlei, and Shenzhen Onething currently hold a HNTE certificate and are entitled to enjoy a preferential enterprise income tax rate of 15% for the next three years ended August 2020 (for Shenzhen Xunlei and Shenzhen Wangwenhua) and October 2020 (for Shenzhen Onething).
 In addition, the PRC government has provided various incentives to accredited "software enterprise" incorporated in the PRC in order to encourage development of the software industry.
-In December 2013, Shenzhen Xunlei obtained the certificate of the Key Software Enterprise for the years ended December 31, 2013 and 2014, which enabled Shenzhen Xunlei to enjoy the preferential tax rate of 10% for the years of 2013 and 2014.
-In September 2014, Shenzhen Xunlei renewed the certificate of the Hi-Tech Enterprise for the years ended December 31, 2015, 2016 and 2017, which enables Shenzhen Xunlei to enjoy the preferential tax rate of 15% for the years of 2015, 2016 and 2017.
-Xunlei Computer has been accredited as a "software enterprise" and become profitable since 2013 and thus enjoys a two-year income tax exemption for 2013 and 2014 and a 50% income tax reduction for 2015, 2016 and 2017.
+In 2018, Shenzhen Xunlei obtained the certificate of the Key Software Enterprise for the year ended December 31, 2017, which entitled Shenzhen Xunlei to a preferential tax rate of 10% for the 2017 fiscal year.
+In 2018, Xunlei Computer obtained the Hi-Tech Enterprise certification and thus entitled to enjoy a preferential tax rate of 15% for the 2018, 2019 and 2020 fiscal years.
 Moreover, local governments have adopted incentives to encourage the development of technology companies.
 Shenzhen Xunlei, Shenzhen Onething, Shenzhen Wangwenhua and Xunlei Computer currently benefit from the tax incentives.
 See "Item 5.
 Operating and Financial Overview and Prospects-A. Operating Results-Taxation."